PeterGPH/PETK-Pore_Explorer_Toolkit/README.md

 ## Citation

-If you use PETK GUI in your research, please cite:
+If you use PETK GUI in your research, please cite the original paper:
 ```
 @article{wilson2019rapid, title={Rapid and accurate determination of nanopore ionic current using a steric exclusion model},
 author={Wilson, James and Sarthak, Kumar and Si, Wei and Gao, Luyu and Aksimentiev, Aleksei},